 Steph Horak is a sound and video artist.
-As a vocalist/producer she experiments with different systems for voice and composition, whether through the use of self-programmed systems, or combinations of hardware and electronic instruments built by friends.
+As a vocalist/producer she experiments with different systems for voice and composition, whether through the use of self-programmed systems, or combinations of DIY hardware and electronic instruments.
 These experiments can be found under the moniker SheIsRevolting.
 Stylistically they edge somewhere between experimental electronica, traditional songwriting, and conceptual pieces.
 Recent sound projects include threehundredandsixtysix, where Horak sings a note a day for a year.
 These recordings are available on the Fractal Meat Cuts cassette label here: https://fractalmeat.bandcamp.com/album/threehundredandsixtysix and as a digital download here: https://sheisrevolting.bandcamp.com/releases.

 Through her video installations Horak reframes mundane and common experiences in hypnotic settings, such as in Commutations I and II which are explorations of the urban environment and transportation systems in London comprised of some 70 videos filmed out of bus (Commutations I) and train (Commutations II) windows.
 The films are presented in triptych on loop with soundtracks in part comprised from the videos native sound.

-Horak has worked in the field of contemporary electro-acoustic and academic music, project management and exhibition production.
+Horak performs regularly on the London experimental/improvisation scene, details of events can be found here.
+Alongside her artistic activity Horak works in the field of contemporary electro-acoustic and academic music, project management and exhibition production.
 She has produced exhibitions for artist Patrick Tresset at Pompidou Centre, (Paris), Merge Festival (with Tate Modern), and Ars Electronica (Linz).
 She produced the 14th International Conference on New Interfaces for Musical Expression, the Creative Machine Exhibition.
 As a community arts practitioner she worked with seldom-heard and hard to reach groups across London in therapeutic music, art, and social contexts.

 © Steph Horak: All content on this website is the property of artist.